TomoroCarpender/Cyber-Projects/Tomoro-Carpender-README.md

         [elk]
         10.4.0.4 ansible_python_insterpreter=/usr/bin/python

-  - Run Nano Host and add what is show below:
+  - Run Nano host and add what is shown below:

 <img width="1148" alt="Host Elk" src="https://user-images.githubusercontent.com/86326713/123365852-5e2daf00-d534-11eb-9a0d-46d8a7bfc632.png">

 Step 3: Run the playbook and navigate to the elk container to check that the installation worked as expected.
+  - Run  ansible-playbook <playbook-filename.yml>

-               if this worked you should be able to go to  http://[you_elk_server_ip]:5601/app/kibana
+               if this command is successful you should be able to go to  http://[you_elk_server_ip]:5601/app/kibana

 <img width="1601" alt="Kibana" src="https://user-images.githubusercontent.com/86326713/123365252-270ace00-d533-11eb-8292-c4b88401fe23.png">